 - producing mucus that helps sperm travel up the fallopian tube to fertilise an egg that has been released from the ovary

-- holding a developing baby in the uterus during pregnancy
+- holding a developing baby in the uterus during pregnancy by remaining closed, then widening to let a baby be born through the vagina.

-Flat, thin cells that cover the outer surface of the part of the cervix that opens into the vagina (ectocervix).
+Squamous cells are flat, thin cells that cover the outer surface of the part of the cervix that opens into the vagina (ectocervix).
 Cancer of the squamous cells is called squamous cell carcinoma.

-Column-shaped cells that cover the inner surface of the cervix (cervical canal or endocervix).
+Glandular cells are column-shaped cells that cover the inner surface of the cervix (cervical canal or endocervix).
 Cancer of the glandular cells is called adenocarcinoma.

 The area where the squamous cells and glandular cells meet is called the transformation zone.
 This is where most cervical cancers start.